djalbat/xgl/README.md

 ```
 Any child elements of these parts can make use of images in the image map by providing the requisite texture coordinates.

-Note again that the `host`, `imageMapURI` and `imageMapJSON` arguments are retrieved from the global `window` object, having previously been embedded in the HTML.
+Note again that the `host`, `imageMapURI` and `imageMapJSON` arguments are retrieved from the global `globalThis` object, having previously been embedded in the HTML.

 ## Cameras